 10 Ways To Let Go Of Someone You Love

 No matter what, it's always hard to let go, but there is nothing harder than letting go of someone you love.
 Whether it's through death or separation, it doesn't happen easily.
 You might avoid letting go because it's too painful or you don't know how.

 This blog provides concrete tools to make the process of letting go more manageable.

 What does letting go even mean?

 Letting go is an intense, confusing process much like grief.
 You don't know where it's going and every day feels different.
 On a good day, you think it's the right thing to do, but on a bad day the self-doubt can haunt you.

 Being able to let go of someone (or something) often takes several tries before actually doing it.
 Some choose never to let go because anticipating the pain is unbearable.
 Some stay in abusive relationships because it's less painful than being alone.

-I am not advocating anyone stay in an abusive relationship.
+I am not advocating for anyone to stay in an abusive relationship.
+It's an individual choice that you have to make for yourself.
 Letting go often triggers a fear of abandonment.
-This becomes a stuck point preventing you from moving forward.
+This becomes a stuck point preventing you from being able to move forward.

 So how do you start?